sonictl/sonictl.github.io/_posts/2022-01-18-Use LVGL with Micropython for ESP32  .md

 To add `lv_binding_micropython` to some Micropython fork you need to add `lv_binding_micropython` under Micropython lib as a git submodule.

-**Note:** I tested all the implementations and configurations with commands in Ubuntu20.04 virtual machine.
+**Note:** In this blog, all the implementations, commands and configurations were tested in Ubuntu20.04 virtual machine.

 ### 1 Some basic concepts